pnpm/pnpm.io/docs/npmrc.md

 * Default: **false**
 * Type: **Boolean**

 Only allows installation with a store server.
 If no store server is running, installation will fail.

 ### save-prefix

 * Default: **'^'**
 * Type: **String**

 Configure how versions of packages installed to a `package.json` file get prefixed.

 For example, if a package has version `1.2.3`, by default its version is set to `^1.2.3` which allows minor upgrades for that package, but after `pnpm config set save-prefix='~'` it would be set to `~1.2.3` which only allows patch upgrades.

-This config is ignored when the added package has a range specified.
-For instance, `pnpm add foo@2` will add `2` to `package.json`, regardless of the value of `save-prefix`.
+This setting is ignored when the added package has a range specified.
+For instance, `pnpm add foo@2` will set the version of `foo` in `package.json` to `2`, regardless of the value of `save-prefix`.

 ### tag

 * Default: **latest**
 * Type: **String**

-If you ask pnpm to install a package and don’t tell it a specific version, then it will install the specified tag.
+If you `pnpm add` a package and you don't provide a specific version, then it will install the package at the version registered under the tag from this setting.

-Also the tag that is added to the `package@version` specified by the `pnpm tag` command, if no explicit tag is given.
+This also sets the tag that is added to the `package@version` specified by the `pnpm tag` command if no explicit tag is given.

 ### global-dir

 Added in: v4.2.0

-* Default: **&lt;Node path>/pnpm-global**
+* Default: **<path to node>/pnpm-global**
 * Type: **path**

 Specify a custom directory to store global packages.